louislivi/SMProxy/README-EN.md

 ...etc.

 It's also possible to monitor the number of database connections, usage, etc. through its own management system.

 If the maximum number of connections is exceeded, the coroutine will be suspended and wait until a connection is released.

 ## Features

-- Support for reading and writing separation
+- Read/Write Splitting
-- Support database connection pool, can effectively solve the database connection bottleneck brought by PHP
+- Connection Pool
-- Support SQL92 standard
+- SQL92 Standard
-- Comply with Mysql native protocol, cross-language, cross-platform universal middleware agent.
+- Coroutine Scheduling
-- Support multiple database connections, multiple databases, multiple users, flexible matching.
+- Multiple database connections, multiple databases, multiple users...
-- Support mysql transaction
+- Build with MySQL native protocol, cross-language, cross-platform.
-- Coroutine scheduling
+- Compatible with MySQL Transaction
-- Support for the HandshakeV10 protocol version
+- Compatible with HandshakeV10
-- Perfectly compatible with mysql4.1 -5.7
+- Compatible with MySQL 4.1 - 5.7
-- Compatible with major frameworks to seamlessly improve performance
+- Compatible with Various Frameworks

 ## Why This